 - Trane Co.

-The Foundation expects to provide about $200,000 in support in 2018 to students and staff in the School District of La Crosse.
-This includes at least $70,000 in classroom grants and about $25,000 for Random Acts of Kindness to meet needs of students in areas such as nutrition, hygiene, clothing, and transportation.
+The Foundation expects to provide more than $300,000 in support in 2021 to students and staff in the School District of La Crosse.
+This includes about $80,000 in Gold Star classroom grants and more than $30,000 for Random Acts of Kindness to meet needs of students in areas such as nutrition, hygiene, clothing, and transportation.

 Executive Director David Stoeffler